vmware-automation/solutions-import-beta/Alfresco-MySql-Application-Blueprint.xml.md

 ###Prerequisites:

-Download the "alfresco-enterprise-4.0.1-installer-linux-x64.bin" file from following link and keep it in your local webserver folder.
+Download the follwing files and and keep it in your local web server folder.

+	1. alfresco-enterprise-4.0.1-installer-linux-x64.bin
+	2. mysql-connector-java-5.0.8.tar.gz

 ###Deployment steps: